Q456lm/Phil-Collins-vs.-Zing-Zing-Zingbah/README.md

 Not Added Yet but intended features:

-Password System
+Password System <br/>

-New Game +
+New Game + <br/>

-Adding in a few more enemies
+Adding in a few more enemies <br/>

-I have not yet playtestsed the entire game and in it's present state it is very unbalanced and their could be multiple unknown bugs and broken features.
+I have not yet playtestsed the entire game and in it's present state it is very unbalanced and their could be multiple unknown bugs and broken features.<br/>

-If you find any bugs or have any suggestins please let me know.
+If you find any bugs or have any suggestins please let me know. <br/>
 I'm sorry this couldn't be a true README but I do intend to work on this game more after its release.

-No AI was used for coding, story, images, gameplay suggestions,etc.
+No AI was used for coding, story, images, gameplay suggestions,etc. <br/>
 The only time AI was used was so ChatGPT could generate its own stats and movesets.